 - 1 large swede weighing around 800g

-Place in a baking tray and sprinkle over the cajun seasoning and oil before mixing together.
+- Place in a baking tray and sprinkle over 1 teaspoon Cajun seasoning and 2 tablespoons sunflower oil before mixing together.

-Roast for 20 minutes, stir and return to the oven for a further 20 minutes or until cooked through.
+- Roast for 20 minutes, turn over, and return to the oven for a further 20 minutes or until cooked through.

-Season with salt to taste and sprinkle with the parsley.
+- Season with salt to taste and sprinkle with 1 tablespoons chopped parsley.